Diabetes

 Controlling your weight and cholesterol can also reduce the risk of heart disease and stroke.

-At Houston Methodist we provide individualized care to patients suffering from diabetes, obesity or high cholesterol and their related complications.
-Our specialists at Houston Methodist — nationally recognized by the American Diabetes Association as an effective partner to prevent diabetes — provide patient education to increase awareness of this often hidden disease.
-The physicians and health care professionals at Houston Methodist use state-of-the-art technology to diagnose and treat all forms of diabetes-related disorders to give you the normal, healthy life you deserve.
+At Houston Methodist we provide individualized care to patients with diabetes, obesity or high cholesterol and their related complications.
+Our specialists — nationally recognized by the American Diabetes Association as an effective partner in diabetes prevention — provide patient education to increase awareness of this often hidden disease.
+We use state-of-the-art technology to diagnose and treat all forms of diabetes-related disorders to give you the normal, healthy life you deserve.

 Diabetes Education Booklet